mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ## Tips on getting started with grid

 CSS Grid is pretty easy once you get started with it, but just like CSS, it gets more complicated the deeper you dive.
 The good news is that you don't need to dive very deep to reach some awesome power.
+For what it's worth, I think Grid is easier to learn than was flexbox.

 As with any new syntax, I highly recommend having (or better yet, creating) a cheat sheet for quick reference.
-Although I created this blog post / cheat sheet, there are many more better to go through.
+Although I created this blog post, there are many others to go through.

 * [CSS Tricks: A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
 * [Interactive CSS Grid Playground](https://alialaa.github.io/css-grid-cheat-sheet/)